 Nourishing your body with a healthy breakfast and hydration

 Research shows that those who eat breakfast have more energy than those who wait until lunch to eat.
 While coffee will help jolt you awake, your body will eventually crash without food.
-So, prepare a nutritious breakfast that is high in protein and includes a balance of complex carbohydrates, healthy fats and plenty of fibre and don’t forget to drink plenty of water to rehydrate your body.
+So, have a cup of tea, prepare a nutritious breakfast that is high in protein and includes a balance of complex carbohydrates, healthy fats and plenty of fibre and don’t forget to drink plenty of water to rehydrate your body.

 Your six to eight hours of sleep is a long period to go without any water consumption.
 Drinking two or three glasses of water right when you wake up is a good way to fuel your brain, get rid of toxins and increase your level of alertness.
 This is especially important after the age of 50: The National Council on Aging reports that “older adults experience body composition changes over time that leave them with less water in their bodies to start with.”